Polycademy/WebserverConfiguration/README.md

 4. https://www.exratione.com/2014/03/running-nginx-as-a-non-root-user/ Non root user

-Test this one out for SSL settings: #add_header Strict-Transport-Security max-age=63072000;
+5. Test this one out for SSL settings: #add_header Strict-Transport-Security max-age=63072000;

-3. Add SPDY support to NGINX http://nginx.org/en/docs/http/ngx_http_spdy_module.html (Will require custom build of NGINX and recent OpenSSL extension)
+6. Add SPDY support to NGINX http://nginx.org/en/docs/http/ngx_http_spdy_module.html (Will require custom build of NGINX and recent OpenSSL extension)

-4. Add YAML content type to be gzipped/compressed.
+7. Add YAML content type to be gzipped/compressed.
 Also add it to Expires module as data.
 Could also add binary JSON too.

-5. Because HTML templates are now precompiled and added to the js files, you do not need to actually add HTML to the expires module.
-HTML can still be considered data and hence browser cache required.
-This means your home page, or default HTML page is always loaded on request, but all subsequent HTML data will be cached along with the javascript file.
-This means if you change your original HTML layout, browsers will receive the changes immediately and this important if you major changes to your scripts.
-But your templates remain cached.
-It's a WIN - WIN!
+8. https://gist.github.com/konklone/6532544 (advanced SSL and spdy support)

-6. https://gist.github.com/konklone/6532544 (advanced SSL and spdy support)
+9. Replace default unix domain socket with TCP socket with an upstream component.
+It's far better!
+And it's more flexible for the purposes of load balancing.
+It allows greater scalability, portability and everything.
+Also works well with exposing via Docker containers if you need to containerise NGINX.